CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 Once we have created the index, the next step is to align the reads to the reference genome with `HISAT2`.
 By default `HISAT2` outputs the alignments in SAM format.
 We won't go over the format in detail in this tutorial, but should you actually need to look at the alignment files, it would be helpful to read over the [format specification](https://samtools.github.io/hts-specs/SAMv1.pdf) or have a look the [wikipedia page](https://en.wikipedia.org/wiki/SAM_(file_format)).

 Raw SAM formatted files have two issues.
-First, they are uncompressed, so they take up much more space than they need to and are slower to read and write.
+First, they are uncompressed.
+Because of this they take up much more space than they need to and are slower to read and write.
 Second, `HISAT2` writes the alignments out in the same order it reads the sequences from the fastq file, but for downstream applications, they need to be sorted by **genome coordinate**.

 To deal with these issues, we'll use a _pipe_ to send the results from `HISAT2` to `samtools` to sort the sequences, convert them to binary format and compress them.
 The resulting files will be in BAM format.
 We can then use `samtools` to read or otherwise manipulate them.
-We use pipes rather than writing intermediate files because it is much more efficient both computationally, and requires less cleanup of useless intermediate files.
+We use pipes rather than writing intermediate files because it is much more efficient computationally, and requires less cleanup of unneeded intermediate files.

-Here's an example of our alignment code:
+Here's our code for aligning one sample:

 ```bash
 hisat2 -p 8 --dta -x ../index/L_crocea -U ../quality_control/LB2A_SRR1964642_trim.fastq.gz | \